top of page

 I go into this this because the challenge of making Kirby's art work for anything except the paperback layout for which is was always primarily concived is one that never got satisfyingly solved.

-However, back here at the start Colin Smythe actually made a nice, neat job of it.
+However, back here at the start Colin Smythe actually made a decent, neat job of it.

 In addition to the placing of lettering directly over the art, another choice more fitting of hardback was the style of lettering.
 Where Corgi had opted for a restrained, fairly anonymous serif font, Colin Smythe went for something more distinctive and decorative.
 A real fantasy-signalling font somewhat redolent of D&D publishing.